vipoo/mfnet/mflib/docs/sreadme.txt

 sections to use in your own code.
 Each sample has (at least one) readme file.
 If you are looking for info regarding a sample, these are always a good place to start.

-Also, while the Media Foundation library is licensed under LGPL, these samples are public domain.
+Also, while the Media Foundation library is licensed under LGPL or BSD, these samples are public domain.
 Use them as you like.
 Every one of these samples needs the MediaFoundation library which is not included in this package.
 Get the latest version of the library from the SourceForge website.